Auxiliary Units: Special Duty Sections and Signals

 Separate from the Auxiliary Units' Operational Patrols was the Special Duty Branch, which was originally recruited by SIS and carefully vetted and selected from the local civilian population.
 It acted as "eyes and ears" and would report back to military intelligence any information that it heard from 'careless talk' or from watching troop movements and supply routes.
 It was supported by a signals network of hidden, short-range, wireless sets around the coast.
 The structure allowed no means to pass on such information to the Operational Patrols.

 It is unlikely that the wireless network would survive long after invasion and that it would not have been possible to link the isolated Operational Patrols into a national network that could act in concert on behalf of a British government in exile and its representatives still in the United Kingdom.
 Instead, SIS (MI6) created a separate resistance organisation (Section VII) with powerful wireless sets that was intended to act on a longer-term basis.

 The Special Duties Sections were recruited largely from the civilian population, with around 4,000 members.
 They had been trained to identify vehicles, high-ranking officers and military units and were to gather intelligence and leave reports in dead letter drops.
 The reports would be collected by runners and taken to one of over 200 secret radio transmitters operated by trained civilian signals staff.
 The civilian personnel operated as 'Intelligence Gatherers' and operated the OUT Station radios.
 ATS subalterns or Royal Signals personnel operated the Special Duties IN-Stations and Zero Stations.

 Later history

 In November 1940, Gubbins moved to the Special Operations Executive (SOE), which had incorporated Section D and MI R, as its Director of Operations.

 The Auxiliary Units were kept in being long after any immediate German threat had passed and were stood down only in November 1944.
 Several Auxiliary Unit members later joined the Special Air Service.
 Many men saw action in the campaign in France in late 1944, notably in Operation Houndsworth and Operation Bulbasket.

-From 1942, the Operational Patrols of the Auxiliary Units tried to reinvent themselves as an antiraiding force.
-That was primarily a device to avoid them from being disbanded as the War Office had made a promise that the volunteers would not be returned to normal Home Guard duties.
+From 1942, the Operational Patrols of the Auxiliary Units tried to reinvent themselves as an anti-raiding force.
+That was primarily a device to avoid them from being disbanded, as the War Office had made a promise that the volunteers would not be returned to normal Home Guard duties.
 They therefore had to be kept in existence until the general stand-down of the Home Guard.
 Nonetheless, some units were deployed to the Isle of Wight prior to the D day landings in 1944 to help protect the Pluto fuel pipeline from being attacked by German commandos.
 It was then suggested that the Auxiliary Units should be fully administered by the Home Guard, but that was not enacted before the final stand-down in November 1944.